harness/developer-hub/docs/continuous-delivery/troubleshoot-cd-with-aida.md

 ## Limitations

-Currently, AIDA for CD has the following limitations:
+Currently, AIDA for CD has the following limitations.

+AIDA is:

-- AIDA is supported for Deployment stages only.
+- Supported for Deployment stages only.
-- AIDA is not supported for Custom stages.
+- Not supported for Custom stages.
 Harness anticipates providing support for Custom stages in the future.
 This includes Shell Script step and Run Container step configured within a Custom stage.
-- AIDA is not supported for Verify steps.
+- Not supported for Verify steps.

 ## Troubleshooting examples

-Here're some examples where AIDA is used to troubleshoot issues in CD:
+Here are some examples where AIDA is used to troubleshoot issues in CD.

 ### Processing the error logs of a failed Kubernetes deployment